-If you have any questions or would like to get involved in any of the work set out in this document, please contact the Public Involvement Team at gram.involve@nhs.scot or at 01224558098.
+If you have any questions or would like to get involved in any of the work set out in this document, please contact the Public Involvement Team at gram.involve@nhs.scot or at 01224 558098.

 We would also ask for the public to please bear with us.
-We appreciate the patience people have had due to services being interrupted during COVID-19, but as this document is primarily setting out our plan and commitment to work with our communities to remobilise and redesign our services, the detail of which services we will focus on will form part of the communication we have going forwards.
+We appreciate the patience people have shown in response to services being disrupted during COVID-19, but as this document is primarily setting out our plan and commitment to work with our communities to remobilise and redesign our services, the detail of which services we will focus on will form part of the communication we have going forwards.